code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-21-spring-kafka-json-example.md

 </project>
 ```

+# Object Model to Serialize/Deserialize

-For this example we will be sending a `Car` object. to a <var>'json.t'</var> topic.
+To illustrate the example we will send a `Car` object to a <var>'json.t'</var> topic.
 Let's use following class representing a car with a basic structure.

 ``` java
 package com.codenotfound.model;